Transmasculine Guide: Dosing

 What should my estradiol (E2) reading be?

-Occasional testing of Complete Blood Count (CBC), Liver Function Tests (LFT)/Liver enzymes, Clotting factors test, and Lipid profile test (cholesterol, triglycerides) can be useful to monitor certain health risks associated with testosterone therapy.
+Occasional Liver Function Tests (LFT)/Liver enzymes, Clotting factors test, and Lipid profile test (cholesterol, triglycerides) can be useful to monitor certain health risks associated with testosterone therapy.
+Though these risks would usually only be relevant at excessively high dosages.

 Hormone therapy in general is very safe and effective as long as you take reasonable doses.